Consecutive Detecting Arrays for Interaction Faults: Introduction

 CAs are often used to generate test suites in a component-based system, and have various applications in software and hardware, circuit design, and so on.
 They present a useful alternative to exhaustive testing, and the use of these arrays to construct test suites and their ability to dramatically reduce the testing burden are supported by many empirical results \cite{KR2002,KW2004}.
 CAs have been studied extensively, and a great number of methods and results have been reported \cite{CCK1999,CK2002, CMTW2006,Colbourn2004,Colbourn2008,HR2004,JM2018,JY2010,TMPS2017}.

 If the selection of the $t$ columns is restricted by considering only consecutive columns, the ensuing problem is closely related to the CA framework.
 More specifically, Godbole {\em et al.} \cite{GKM2011} introduced the concept of a consecutive covering array (CCA), in which the structure of the columns captures some linear progression of data (for example, data across a series of consecutive dates) or data organized by consecutive proximity (for example, consecutive switches in a circuit).
 CCAs (resp. consecutive orthogonal arrays (COAs)), denoted as CCA$(N;t,k,v)$ (resp.
 COA$_\lambda(t, k,v)$), are $N\times k$ arrays with entries from a set $V$ of $v$ symbols such that each set of $t$ consecutive columns contains each $t$-tuple at least once (resp. exactly $\lambda$ times) among its rows.
-The transpose of the following array is a CCA$(9;2,21,3)$ over $\Z_3$.
+The following array is a CCA$(9;2,21,3)$ over $\Z_3$.

 CCAs represent a similar family to CAs.
 The analogy between CAs and CCAs is almost obvious.
 Just as CAs can be used for combinatorial testing, CCAs can be used to generate test suites for combinatorial testing of neighboring factors, such as in circuit testing, signal processing, and so on \cite{WNXS2007}.
 Although CAs can also be used to test such software systems, they are larger than CCAs for fixed $t,k,v$.
 For example, the best upper bound on the size of CA$(N;2,21,3)$ is 16, but the above example gives us a CCA with only 9 rows.
 In \cite{GKM2011}, Godbole {\em et al.} focused on CCA$(N;t,k,2)$ using a probabilistic approach based on an appropriate Markov chain method.
-This allowed them to determine the probability distribution function of a random variable that enumerates the number of uncovered consecutive $t$-subarrays in the case of a $n\times k$ binary array obtained by realizing $kn$ Bernoulli variables.
+This allowed them to determine the probability distribution function of a random variable that enumerates the number of uncovered consecutive $t$-subarrays in the case of an $N\times k$ binary array obtained by realizing $kn$ Bernoulli variables.
 The more general problem of CCA$(N;t,k,v)$, i.e., establishing the probability distribution function of the random variable enumerating the uncovered consecutive $t$-subarrays with the Markov chain method, was considered in \cite{GKM2010}.
+Optimal consecutive covering arrays are studied and generalized to optimal cyclic consecutive covering arrays, and many results are given in \cite{RMS2018}.